masc-ucsc/docs/docs/pyrope/06-functions.md

   provided, the `%` output tuple can be used. `()` indicates no outputs.

 + `COND` is the condition under which this statement is valid.
-The `COND` can use the inputs AND outputs to evaluate.
-If the `COND` evaluates false statement is not evaluated.
-When (explicit method overload)[07-typesystem.md#explicit-function-overloading] is used a false `COND` means that the next statement should be tried.
+The `COND` can use the inputs, outputs and `self` to evaluate.
+If the outputs are used in the `COND`, the module must be immutable.
+This means that the method is called when the condition could evaluate true depending on its execution, but being immutable there are no side-effects.
+The (overload)[07-typesystem.md#overloading] section has more details.

 ```
 var add